diegoDAguilar/proxyStar/README.md

 - Back in boulder/docker-compose.yml change the FAKE_DNS field to the IP of the VM that will act as your server.
 - Set ufw status to inactive: sudo ufw disable
 - Check your iptables policy: "sudo iptables -L" and set CHAIN FORWARD policy to accept if it is currently in DROP mode: "sudo iptables -P FORWARD ACCEPT"
-- Make sure you can reach the other machines by pinging them and change the route table if needed.
+- Make sure you can reach the other machines with ICMP by pinging them and change the route table if needed.
 - Open /etc/hosts and add these 2:

 	172.17.0.4      acme-v01.api.letsencrypt.org boulder //this is the local IP of Boulder at least in my machine